 How Can You Keep Yourself Safe While Biking in Austin?

 Bikes offer little in the way of protection for a rider when an accident with another vehicle occurs.
-While wearing a cycling helmet is an important part of preventing head, brain and neck injuries, the best way to keep yourself safe is by taking the necessary steps to avoid these types of accidents in the first place.
+While wearing a cycling helmet is an important part of preventing head, brain, and neck injuries, the best way to keep yourself safe is by taking the necessary steps to avoid these types of accidents in the first place.

 • If you are a beginning cyclist, start slow with short trips around your neighborhood or park before venturing into unfamiliar, more highly trafficked roads.